AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_3/Unit6.md

 The first index is 0.
 The last index is 10.

-An array can contain primitives (int, double, boolean) and object (String) references of a class depending on the definition of the array.
-In the case of primitive data types, the actual values are stored in contiguous memory locations.
-In the case of class objects, the actual objects are stored in a heap segment.

 **Note**:
 - *Square brackets* [ ] are used to identify the number of elements in an array.
 - *Curly brackets* { } are used to store the elements within an array.